 If we have real insight that the probability of a ‘black swan’ event is materially increasing and the pricing is attractive enough to reduce this risk, we will have no hesitation in making a material change to our investment portfolios.
 However, spotting these events isn’t easy and doesn’t necessarily depend on how much attention they’re getting in the media or the markets.
 As Warren Buffett famously said, “The biggest mistake in stocks is to buy or sell based on current headlines.”

-Looking at the recent share price is a common way investors anchor their decisions.
+Looking at a recent share price is a common way investors may anchor their decisions.
 Some people even use a method called technical analysis, which looks at past price movements to predict future ones.
 However, just because a stock’s price was high or low in the past doesn’t tell us if it’s a good deal now.

-Instead of focusing on past prices, we look at whether the current price is lower than what we think the stock is really worth.
+Instead of focusing on past prices, we look at whether the current price is lower than what we think the stock is worth.
 We don’t let past prices influence our decisions.
 We also don’t rely solely on the current price when deciding whether to research a new investment.
 We want to be ready with well-researched options so we can make smart decisions when prices drop below what we believe is their true value.

 Important Information: This material has been delivered to you by Magellan Asset Management Limited ABN 31 120 593 946 AFS Licence No. 304 301 (‘Magellan’) and has been prepared for general information purposes only and must not be construed as investment advice or as an investment recommendation.
 This material does not take into account your investment objectives, financial situation or particular needs.
 This material does not constitute an offer or inducement to engage in an investment activity nor does it form part of any offer documentation, offer or invitation to purchase, sell or subscribe for interests in any type of investment product or service.
 You should obtain and consider the relevant Product Disclosure Statement (‘PDS’) and Target Market Determination (‘TMD’) and consider obtaining professional investment advice tailored to your specific circumstances before making a decision about whether to acquire, or continue to hold, the relevant financial product.
 A copy of the relevant PDS and TMD relating to a Magellan financial product may be obtained by calling +61 2 9235 4888 or by visiting www.magellangroup.com.au.